hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     # import SCOPE-RL modules
     from scope_rl.ope import CreateOPEInput
     from scope_rl.ope import OffPolicyEvaluation as OPE
-    from scope_rl.ope import DiscreteDirectMethod as DM
+    from scope_rl.ope.discrete import DirectMethod as DM
-    from scope_rl.ope import DiscreteTrajectoryWiseImportanceSampling as TIS
+    from scope_rl.ope.discrete import TrajectoryWiseImportanceSampling as TIS
-    from scope_rl.ope import DiscretePerDecisionImportanceSampling as PDIS
+    from scope_rl.ope.discrete import PerDecisionImportanceSampling as PDIS
-    from scope_rl.ope import DiscreteDoublyRobust as DR
+    from scope_rl.ope.discrete import DoublyRobust as DR

     # (4) Evaluate the learned policy in an offline manner
     # we compare ddqn, cql, and random policy